Hong Kong court rejects gay marriage appeal

 Polls show growing numbers of Hong Kongers, especially younger residents, favour gay rights while a growing number of international businesses have backed marriage equality campaigns, arguing it will make it easier to attract talent.

-But Hong Kong's Beijing-approved leadership has shown little appetite in recent years to pass legislation that might bring about equality for lesbian, gay, bisexual, transgender and queer (LGBTQ) residents.
+But Hong Kong's Beijing-approved leadership has shown little appetite in recent years to pass legislation that might bring about equality for LGBTQ residents.

 Many of those advocating for equality were involved in the city's now crushed democracy movement while some prominent pro-government politicians have publicly spoken out against gay rights.